Come Up To My Room for the Thirteenth Timeby Rob Sysak, January 23, 2016

 Life Moves Fast by The Racket Club (Sarah Keenlyside & Joseph Clement).

 It’s true, Ferris Bueller did have the coolest room.
 Sarah Keenlyisde and Joseph Clement have managed to re-create every single element of Ferris’ room, down to the old Bassman amp and coveted computer used for skipping school.
 This installation managed to generate conversations of nostalgia from every single person that stepped into this room.
-I loved it– a physical re-creation of a fictitious character’s room induced ourselves to reminisce about past.
+It was like the feeling that you enter a room plastered with aesthetic wallpaper.
+I loved it– a physical re-creation of a fictitious character’s room induced ourselves to reminisce about the past.
 In a way, nostalgia is timeless.

 Philaphobia by Invention Squad (Viz Saraby & Amanda Pickup).